heyad/AI-Journey/README.md

 -   the consistency you maintain over time.

-Stay patient, stay curious, and keep showing up—small, regular steps lead to meaningful progress.
+Stay patient, stay curious, and **remember** small, regular steps lead to meaningful progress and significant change.

 Learning AI just like learning anything else; it requires curiosity, patience and a lot of it, and the courage to experiment and fail.